xyuan/ndsl-fms/docs/sphinx_doc/users_guide.rst

 In NDSL, the AST visitor (the NDSL/external/gt4py/src/gt4py/cartesian/frontend/gtscript_frontend.py) IRMaker class traverses the AST of a python function decorated by @gtscript.function and stencil objects, the Python AST of the program is then transform to the Definition IR.
 The definition IR is high level IR, and is composed of high level program, domain-specific information, and the structure of computational operations which are independent of low level hardware platform.
 The definition of high level IR allows transformation of the IRs without lossing the performance of numerical libraries.
 But the high level IR doesn't contains detailed information that required for performance on specific low level runtime hardware.
 Specificially, the definition IR only preserves the necessary information to lower operations to runtime platform hardware instructions implementing coarse-grained vector operations, or to numerical libraries — such as cuBLAS/hipBLAS and Intel MKL.

+The definition IR is then transformed to GTIR (gt4py/src/gt4py/cartesian/frontend/defir_to_gtir.py), the GTIR stencils is defined as in NDSL

+.. code-block : none

+class Stencil(LocNode, eve.ValidatedSymbolTableTrait):
+    name: str
+    api_signature: List[Argument]
+    params: List[Decl]
+    vertical_loops: List[VerticalLoop]
+    externals: Dict[str, Literal]
+    sources: Dict[str, str]
+    docstring: str

+    @property
+    def param_names(self) -> List[str]:
+        return [p.name for p in self.params]

+    _validate_lvalue_dims = common.validate_lvalue_dims(VerticalLoop, FieldDecl)

-The definition IR is then transformed to GTIR, which is used for backend for code generator for GridTools.
-The analysis is also performed on the GTIR to remove the redunant nodes, and prunning the unused parameters, and data type and shape propogations of the symbols, and loop extensions.
+GTIR contains `vertical_loops` loop statement, in the climate applications, the vertical loops usually need special treatment as the numerical unstability is arison.
+The `vertical_loops` in GTIR as separate code block help the following performance pass and transofrmation implementation.
+The program analysis pass/transformation is performed on the GTIR to remove the redunant nodes, and prunning the unused parameters, and data type and shape propogations of the symbols, and loop extensions.
+GTIR is also used for backend code generation if the gridtools backend is chosen.

 The GTIR is then transoformed to optimization IR (OIR), performation optimization algorithm are carried out based on OIR by developing pass/transorformations.
 Currently, the vertical loop merging, and horizonal loop mergy, and loop unrolling and vectorization, statement fusion and pruning optimizations are available and activated by the environmental variable in the oir_pipeline module.